 As you reflect on your experiences, writing in first-person (I, me, us, we, our, etc.) is alright.

-The interesting thing about writing reflective essays is that nothing is right or wrong.
-It all boils down to your interpretation of your life events and the insight the reader is able to get into your personality.
+The exciting thing about writing reflective essays is that nothing is right or wrong.
+It all boils down to your interpretation of your life events and the insight the reader can get into your personality.

 Struggling to put your thoughts together and start writing?
 Don’t stress - let our team of experts write your reflective essay for you.
 Writers Per Hour’s competent and professional essay writers know what it takes to submit a compelling reflective essay.

-Once you reach out to us, we will allocate the perfect writer for the job who will work with you to understand your experiences and put together an impressive custom essay that your instructor can’t help but appreciate.
+Once you reach out to us, we will allocate the perfect writer for the job who will work with you to understand your experiences and create an impressive custom essay that your instructor can’t help but appreciate.